noah-dsouza/monkey-detection/README.md

 ### Real-Time Facial Expression Recognition using Deep Learning & Computer Vision

 This project is a real-time **facial expression recognition system** built from scratch using **PyTorch**, **OpenCV**, and **Python**.
-It classifies facial expressions captured from a webcam and displays a matching trigger image on screen — all happening live.
+It classifies facial expressions captured from a webcam and displays a matching monkey meme on screen — all happening live.

 ---

 ## 🧠 Core Concepts